-- Sign in or create an account at learn.zybooks.com - Enter zyBook code: GMUCS112Spring2023 - Subscribe using any credit card.
-Discounted price for GMU students is \$52.20 (instead of \$58).
-Be aware that the price at GMU Bookstore is higher. - Students that retake the course contact support@zybooks.com to have the book added to your library for free. - Students may begin subscribing on Jan 09, 2023, and the cutoff to subscribe is May 03, 2023.
-Subscriptions will last until May 31, 2023.
+- Sign in or create an account at learn.zybooks.com - Enter zyBook code: GMUCS112Spring2024 - Subscribe using any credit card.
+A subscription is \$58.
+(The price at GMU Bookstore is higher.) - Students who retake the course contact support@zybooks.com to have the book added to your library for free - Students may begin subscribing on Jan 02, 2024.
+The cutoff to subscribe is Apr 17, 2024